 Winter weddings are beautiful, unique, and tough to plan.
 While getting married in the winter can be an advantage (it’s off-season for many venues and vendors and you may get some discounts!), it can also be really hard to nail down the logistics.
-I’m here to give you some of my best tips on how to plan a snowy winter wedding.
+I’m here to give you some of my best tips on how to plan a snowy wedding or winter elopement.

 1. Wear the right winter footwear.